 This may sound simple, but for young children, cooperation can often require real effort.
 It will take time for them to learn to respect others’ opinions even when they’re different.

-By working together toward a common goal, kids can advance their sharing skills to include both intellectual and physical (think: cleaning the dinner table with a sibling) feats.
+By working together toward a common goal, kids can advance their sharing skills to integrate intellectual and physical tasks—like clearing the dinner table with a sibling!

 Some people require different emotional and physical boundaries than your child.